Skip to content

 However, his study historically validates the utility of a volatility sponge in retirement and its ability to either preserve a portfolio for longer or improve the allowable withdrawal rate…sometimes quite dramatically.

 Notice the height difference between the 5 lines over the different years where retirement would’ve started.
-The different color lines represent the withdrawal rate you could’ve sustained from the same portfolio depending on how many years’ worth of replacement income you held elsewhere (i.e.: Whole Life cash value).
+The different color lines represent the withdrawal rate you could’ve sustained from the same portfolio, depending on how many years’ worth of replacement income you held elsewhere (i.e.: Whole Life cash value).

 Whole Life insurance and IUL to a lesser degree can help you manage portfolio volatility and allow for greater withdrawal rates

-Of course, this study could only be conducted in hindsight since retirees won’t have the clairvoyance to know the exact sequence of returns coming in the future to determine their maximum possible withdrawal rate.
+Of course, this study could only be conducted in hindsight, since retirees won’t have the clairvoyance to know the exact sequence of returns coming in the future to determine their maximum possible withdrawal rate.

-It used to be that bonds acted as a balanced portfolio’s volatility sponge, but as you can see here in Deutsche Bank’s 2022 scatterplot, both stocks and bonds correlated together to the downside in nearly identical portions.
+It used to be that bonds acted as a balanced portfolio’s volatility sponge, but as you can see here in Deutsche Bank’s 2022 scatter plot, both stocks and bonds correlated together to the downside in nearly identical portions.

 IUL and Whole Life insurance helped protect against market losses in 2022 when stocks and bonds both lost money

-Mutual fund company Alliance Bernstein found that replacing even just half of a 60/40 bond component with fixed-indexed annuities “beat the traditional 60/40 over 98% of the time with an average outperformance of 9.9% in winning periods.”
+Mutual fund company Alliance Bernstein found that replacing even just half of a 60/40 bond component with fixed-indexed annuities “beat the traditional 60/40 over 98% of the time, with an average outperformance of 9.9% in winning periods.”

-Using Whole Life insurance as yet another type of “actuarial bond” can provide true immunity from market losses backed by the most solvent financial companies in America.
+Using Whole Life insurance as yet another type of “actuarial bond” can provide true immunity from market losses, backed by the most solvent financial companies in America.

 Not one of the true mutual insurance companies took a penny of bailout money in 2008, and mutual insurance companies were actually the ones that bailed out failing banks after 1929, long before FDIC was in existence.
 This is because life insurance companies are held to much higher regular standards than fractional reserve banks in terms of financial solvency and liquidity.